ChrisBeaumont/smother/docs/reporting.rst

 numbers, and smother looks for tests which also visit these line numbers.
 However smother also takes a ``--semantic`` keyword.
 In semantic mode, regions are expanded into the smallest function, class, or module definition that contains the entire region.
+For example, consider a `particular line in smother's source <https://github.com/ChrisBeaumont/smother/blob/9244410fa9100eb03f68be436b3fc54991258c93/smother/python.py#L34>`_.
-For example these two descriptions might expand to the same section of code in semantic mode, if Line 21 falls somewhere inside the class body of Visitor (and not inside a more specific function):
+The following lines all expand to the same section of code in semantic mode:

 ::

+    smother --semantic lookup smother.python:34
-    smother --semantic smother lookup smother.python:21
+    smother --semantic lookup smother.python:24-38
-    smother --semantic smother lookup smother.python:Visitor
+    smother --semantic lookup smother.python:Visitor.__init__

-This is primarily useful for diff reporting (below), but can be enabled manually as well.
+This is primarily useful for diff reporting and CSV output (below), but can be enabled manually in any context.

 Diff Reporting
 --------------